-At the invitation of the Northern Luzon Mission, six mission trips are planned for 2019 to Northern Philippines to assist with medical and construction work.
+At the invitation of the Northern Luzon Mission, seven mission trips are planned for 2020 to Northern Philippines to assist with medical work.
 Volunteers need at least one year of college in a pre-med, pre-dental, or other health-related field.
-The trip organizer, Jay Coon, has been helping to coordinate both long-term and short-term volunteer mission work in this area for the last 17 years.
+The trip organizer, Jay Coon, has been helping to coordinate both long-term and short-term volunteer mission work in this area for the last 18 years.
 Groups or individuals are welcome.

 Contact: Jay Coon

 ADRA Connections is an exciting opportunity to experience ADRA projects first hand through short-term mission trips.
-Click the link above to discover a variety of options to fit the skills, budget, and passions of your group!
+Click HERE to discover a variety of options to fit the skills, budget, and passions of your group!